timtimosh/php-activerecord-profiler-service/README.md

 #ActiveRecord
-PHP ActiveRecord for Silex version 2.
+PHP ActiveRecordProfilerService for Silex2.
-Actualy for using you must install active record service https://packagist.org/packages/timosh/php-activerecord-service-provider awcose for using profiler you have to install silex profiler, twig.
+Actualy for using it you must install php activerecord service provider https://packagist.org/packages/timosh/php-activerecord-service-provider
+(it implements phpactiverecord.org to you profject) awcose for using profiler you have to install silex profiler and twig.

 #Using
 ```